| Amazonas

 branch of the Panamerican Highway.
 Tasty down-to-earth cuisine !

-Is a northern coastal city with a hot and sunny climate.
-Chiclayo and other
+coastal city with a hot and sunny climate.
+Chiclayo and other towns in

 interest around Chiclayo are Túcume, Batán Grande and Huaca